- Learn from experts every month for free

 Lean focuses on process efficiency and reducing or eliminating waste in processes by using various methods to streamline processes and strive for continuous improvement.
-Another way to think of this is we are creating an agile and efficient process to allow us to meet our customer or marketplace requirements for quality products or services at a price they are willing to pay.
+Another way to think of this is we are creating an agile and efficient process to allow us to meet our customers or marketplace requirements for quality products or services at a price they are willing to pay.

 Lean and Lean Six Sigma are methodologies that companies apply to ALL aspects of the business (NOT just manufacturing and supply chain processes).
 Tangible improvements and benefits are being realized in transactional, IT, financial healthcare, and many other business environments.
-The fundamental basis for the success of Lean is the ability to identify and eliminate waste, and aggressively reduce non-value-added activities and improve flow in any organization’s processes.
+The fundamental basis for the success of Lean is the ability to identify and eliminate waste, aggressively reduce non-value-added activities, and improve flow in any organization’s processes.

 Lean Training Options:

 For more in-depth information on our Lean offerings, check out our programs.

 6Sigma.us Lean Introduction classroom and virtual and Lean Level 1 and 2 online training provide you with a comprehensive overview of the principles of Lean Thinking.

 6Sigma.us Lean Fundamentals classroom and virtual and Lean Level 3 online training and certification help develop critical skills required for participating in successful Lean projects.
 Certified candidates are considering Lean Agents.

 6Sigma.us Lean Master training and certification is the Final Lean Level, in which you will learn to apply several continuous improvement techniques and allow you to create a strong culture in your organization that follows the 5 Principles of Lean.